PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sun, 21 Apr 2024 16:18:52 GMT
+⏰ Updated on Wed, 17 Jul 2024 02:42:49 GMT

-💭 Thought: Semoga besok lebih produktif daripada hari ini.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!